When

 Assocication and Sports Car

-SCCA has now certified replicas to run in the Solo II prepared class
+members.
+SCCA has now certified replicas to run

 rather than the modified (completely open) class.
 We can now